7 Ways to Keep Your Computer and Online Credentials Safe and SecureJanelle Orfinada

-- When computers and mobile phones are not in use always lock these devices and ensure you are secured by a key or a PIN
+- When computers and mobile phones are not in use always lock these devices.
+Furthermore, ensure that it has a PIN.

-- Save your data safely and learn how to recover it.
-Make sure you have additional copies to recover the vital data online
+- Practice online safety by saving your data safely and learning how to recover it.
+Make sure you have additional copies to recover the vital data online.

 - Keep sensitive information secure.
-Data on your social media and your email accounts, corresponding passwords and PINs and personal details such as bank and credit card purchases, health information, addresses, and location data should never be exchanged with non-authorized entities
+Data on your social media and your email accounts, corresponding passwords and PINs, and personal details such as bank and credit card, and more should never be exchanged with non-authorized entities.

-- Make sure that your kids’ internet is secure to protect them from cyberbullying by making sure that you have a program in place to restrict the exposure of their children to harmful websites and contents.
+- Make sure that your kids’ internet is secure to protect them from cyberbullying.
+Make sure that you have a program in place to restrict the exposure of their children to harmful websites and content.
 Some of the antivirus software has a parental control feature to help you monitor and limit your child’s computer access.

-- Reconsider emails, SMS, or accessories from suspicious or unverified sources before you click or react and don’t open or respond to them.
-Make a habit to examine and be extra careful in clicking links online–ensure that every public hot spot, such as the airport, hotel, subway, bus station, and café, is legitimated before you connect.
-And if absolutely needed, do not conduct critical tasks like shopping online or banking, using an unsecured link
+- Reconsider emails, SMS, or accessories from suspicious or unverified sources before you click them.
+Make a habit to examine and be extra careful in clicking links online–ensure that every public hot spot is legitimate before you connect.
+And if absolutely needed, do not conduct critical tasks like shopping online or banking, using an unsecured link.

-- Install security programs such as anti-virus software to help you protect your computer or smartphones against threats.
+- Install security programs such as Bitdefender anti-virus software to help you protect your computer or smartphones against threats.
 Check out first the important things to consider when purchasing antivirus software.
-Always make sure your devices are current and updated with the latest operating systems and system updates while browsing the web.
+Always make sure your devices are up-to-date with the latest operating systems and system updates while browsing the web.

 The first way to protect yourself from cyber threats is to be able to understand how cyber-attacks occur.
-Just as you lock your doors to safeguard your valuable assets at home, you need to guarantee that your personal information is secure online in order to protect your sensitive information from cyber threats.
+Just as you lock your doors to safeguard your valuable assets at home, you need to guarantee that your personal information is secure online.
+Keeping your data and online credentials safe protects your sensitive information from cyber threats.

-We really must emphasize personal accountability and stress the importance of proactive action to enhance cyber protection at home and at work.
+We must emphasize personal accountability and stress the importance of proactive action.
+This is to enhance cyber protection at home and at work.